thorek1/MacroModelling.jl/docs/src/tutorials/calibration.md

 You could also simply use: `std` or `get_std` to the same effect.

-Another interesting output is the autocorrelation of the model variables, which you can look at by calling:
+Another interesting output is the autocorrelation of the model variables:

 ```@repl tutorial_3
 get_autocorrelation(Gali_2015)